phurst-gh/user_authentication_system/README.md

    ```
    The server will run on `http://localhost:3000`.

 5. Open `public/index.html` in your browser to access the frontend.
+You may want to use a live server, the easiest way to do this is through VSCode's Live Server extension

 ## Backend